 - Establish goals.
 Expanding upon creating financial and professional goals – develop personal goals, as well as goals within your relationships with family members and friends.
 Create a plan of action in deciding what you want to do and what purpose you want to serve in your life and the lives of others.
 Keep track of your progress and acknowledge your accomplishments.

 - Connect.
-Whether it be through your addiction treatment center’s alumni program or support groups such as Women for Sobriety, Celebrate Recovery, SMART Recovery, or 12-Step meetings.
+Whether it be through your treatment center’s alumni program or support groups such as Women for Sobriety, Celebrate Recovery, SMART Recovery, or 12-Step meetings.
 Find a group that you identify and connect with and share in your recovery, your struggles, and your accomplishments.
 Connecting with others is one of the most powerful tools to utilize and keep you focused on health and long-term recovery.

 - Exercise gratitude and positivity.
 Look at you – you’ve not only survived addiction, but you’re making tremendous progress in your life!
-Focus on the beauty of your recovery; reliving the past, harboring guilt and shame, and holding grudges are not going to get you to a healthy place.
+Focus on the beauty of your recovery; reliving the past, harboring guilt and shame, and holding grudges is not going to get you to a healthy place.
 Instead, exercise positivity and embrace your goals and purpose.

 - Make sure you are a priority.
-Your recovery will involve a lot of hard work: from repairing relationships with family and friends to attending support groups, and going to therapy sessions.
-Even with all of your new commitments and goals, it is still essential that you dedicate some time for yourself.
+Your recovery will involve a lot of hard work: from repairing relationships with family and friends to attending support groups and going to therapy sessions.
+Even with all of your new commitments and goals, it is still essential that you dedicate some time to yourself.
 Set aside downtime for yourself each week to just relax; whether it is kicking back and taking a nap, doing an at-home yoga session, drawing a bath, or even just ordering in your favorite pizza and catching up on Netflix.